Oskar von Hindenburg: Assessment

 The other obvious influence in Hitler's favour was the likelihood of a coalition government with the conservative German National People's Party (DNVP).
-That almost fell apart at the last minute as well since the coalition partners were so intent arguing over prospective cabinet appointments (the Nazis were ultimately outnumbered in the Cabinet 8–3) that they left President Hindenburg waiting well past the appointed time for the meeting at which Hitler was named chancellor.
+That almost fell apart at the last minute as well, since the coalition partners were so intent on arguing over prospective cabinet appointments (the Nazis were ultimately outnumbered in the Cabinet 8–3) that they left President Hindenburg waiting well past the appointed time for the meeting at which Hitler was named chancellor.
 The president almost cancelled the meeting in exasperation.
-Hitler being named chancellor was not certain until it was announced, and it was Oskar von Hindenburg and his work with his father that in Shirer's view tipped the balance in Hitler's favour.
+Hitler's being named chancellor was not certain until it was announced, and it was Oskar von Hindenburg and his work with his father that, in Shirer's view, tipped the balance in Hitler's favour.
 Shirer also claimed that Oskar received 5,000 additional acres to his estates at Neudeck in addition to rapid advancement in the German Armed Forces.

-According to Günther von Tschirschky und Bögendorff, an interwar German diplomat and associate of the elder Hindenburg who later defected to the UK, President Paul von Hindenburg's last will and testament had criticised the Nazis and supported democracy.
-Oscar von Hindenburg, as a Nazi supporter, was alleged to have handed this document over on Hitler's request.
+According to Günther von Tschirschky und Bögendorff, an interwar German diplomat and associate of the elder Hindenburg who later defected to the United Kingdom, President Paul von Hindenburg's last will and testament had criticised the Nazis and supported democracy.
+Oskar von Hindenburg, as a Nazi supporter, was alleged to have handed this document over on Hitler's request.
 The defector said in 1947 that “Hitler would never have come into power, and there would have been no war, if the wishes of Hindenburg had been known to the German people.”

 By contrast, Wolfram Pyta argues that Oskar's influence on his father has been overemphasised, that the selection of Hitler as chancellor was not a matter on which the President would have allowed himself to be led by his son, and that there is no evidence that Oskar played any role in Hitler's appointment.